MarcusHoltz/marcusholtz.github.io/_posts/2026-01-21-n8n-automated-job-search-alerts.md

 ## BONUS

-I also wanted to include a simple message and reply - 1 shot.
+I also wanted to include a simple message and reply.

 A simple bot to demonstrate quick replies to simple answers.

-If you need a persistant memory to a chatbot you can access over a messenging platform, you can use [Clawdbot](https://github.com/moltbot/moltbot).

 * * *